lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - Nathaniel Jeanson is a Harvard PhD who has [readily admitted](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) that he only acquired his prestigious degree in order to promote creationism with authority.
 He has been caught recycling arguments without addressing the counters many times.

-- Raw Matt (Matthew Nailor) is an accomplice on the 'Standing for Truth' YouTube channel, a bottom-tier platform for YEC apologetics.
+- "Raw Matt" (Matthew Nailor) is an accomplice on the 'Standing for Truth' YouTube channel, a bottom-tier platform for YEC apologetics.
 He wrote a "paper" [here](https://drive.google.com/file/d/1AQyq2X7uaYMqNmb1hhHEJfaaPBAR-GIW/view?usp=sharing) with some of the most terrible formatting and content imaginable, and also fraudulently copied-and-pasted the PLOS One logo onto his paper, to pretend that the PLOS journal published his paper.

 It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems far less likely in the case of the more qualified individuals.